amitgaru2/nepali-datetime-API/README.md

    # returns { "data": "2077-06-26 01:04:46.769648" }
    ```

-   Formatting can be applied with same approach as described in 1.
+   Formatting can be applied with the same approach as described in 1.